This post may contain affiliate links. Please read our disclosure policy.

 With cool weather right around the corner, we are all starting to think about how to warm those bellies on busy weeknights.
 My favorite 3 Ingredient chili recipe is the perfect bowl of comfort!

-There is nothing like a big bowl of chili with all of your favorite topping.
-It’s definitely a favorite of my family’s in the fall, along with White Bean, Sausage and Kale Soup, Homemade Chicken Soup or Easy Broccoli Cheese Soup.
+There is nothing like a big bowl of chili with all of your favorite toppings.
+It’s definitely a favorite of my family’s in the fall, along with Crockpot Chili, Homemade Chicken Soup or Easy Broccoli Cheese Soup.